-2017 OUTLOOK AND GOALS
+2018 OUTLOOK AND GOALS

-During 2017, Midas Gold's objectives continue to be to advance the permitting process for the Project under the National Environmental Policy Act ("NEPA") and, in parallel, to advance the technical work and studies needed to support the completion of a feasibility study for the Project.
-For the feasibility study, Midas Gold is focused on enhancing metallurgical performance, optimizing resource estimates and de-risking the Project through geotechnical, geochemical, environmental and other work programs.
-In conjunction with the foregoing, Midas Gold continues to engage and consult with regulators, communities, tribes and other stakeholders in respect of the concepts for the Project set out in the Plan of Restoration and Operations (the "PRO") in order to ensure that plans for the restoration and redevelopment of the Project addresses concerns and issues to the extent environmentally, technically and commercially feasible.
+During 2018, Midas Gold's objectives are to continue to advance the permitting process for the Project under NEPA and, in parallel, to advance the technical work and studies needed to support the completion of a feasibility study for the Project.
+In conjunction with the foregoing, Midas Gold will continue to engage and consult with regulators, communities, tribes and other stakeholders in respect of the concepts for the Project set out in the PRO in order to ensure that plans for the restoration and redevelopment of the Project addresses concerns and issues to the extent environmentally, technically and commercially feasible.

-The Corporation continues to balance the timing and prioritization of expenditures, looking to restrain expenditures while still with the intention of delivering the Corporation's major objectives in a timely and cost-effective manner.
+The Corporation continues to balance the timing and prioritization of expenditures with the intention of delivering the Corporation's major objectives in a timely and cost-effective manner.